horizon-institute/rime/README-Windows.md

 And within that 'rime' directory you can probably then use the 'run_dev.sh' script as described in the main README.md file.

+## Creating a Windows distribution
+The Windows release depends on a pre-built Python embedded installation (the `WINDOWS_PYTHON_DIST` variable in `make_release.py`), which must have all Rime's requirements installed.

+If you don't have one of these, you can create one by following these steps (assuming that RIME is mounted as z:\rime):

+1) With a "fully-fledged" Windows Python installation, run:

+    python -m pip wheel -r z:\rime\requirements.txt -w wheels

+This builds all the wheels.
+You will need a compiler installed.

+2) Download the Python embedded distribution from python.org and unzip it somewhere.
+3) Edit the .pth file to include site-packages (as explained in the file)
+4) Install pip by downloading get-pip.py and running it with the embedded Python.
+5) Run:

+    python -m pip install --no-index --find-links z:\rime\wheels -r z:\rime\requirements.txt

+This installs all the wheels.
+(If you get errors about "invalid signature" here, move the wheels to a local drive.)

+6) Zip up the result.
+You now have an embedded Python installation with all Rime's requirements installed.

+If requirements.txt changes, or you're starting from scratch without a wheel dir, you'll need to rebuild all the wheels.
+Run:

+    python -m pip wheel -w z:\rime\wheels -r z:\rime\requirements.txt